rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

         https://www.youtube.com/watch?v=q3ciVTQlyxw#t=207

-Speed strategy: doing the Sword Discard against the Cyclops brings him instantly to stunned state and Kratos can start riding it. §

 Wasted potential: the grapple switch becomes disabled during this fight, preventing you from both using it early or doing Ice Rage glitch shenanigans